Delpa/aos-any-animation/README.md

 ##### Disabling AOSAA

-If you want to disable AOS on certain device or under any statement you can set `disable` option.
+If you want to disable AOSAA on certain device or under any statement you can set `disable` option.
 Like so:

 ```javascript
   <script>